 Use care when opening or closing the reclining bumper compartment to prevent personal injury.

-FIGURE 53: FRONT BUMPER RELEASE HANDLE
+FIGURE 53: FRONT BUMPER RELEASE HANDLE 18613

-For gluing of front bumper panel refer to procedure SAV00198 included at the end of this section.
+For gluing of front bumper panel refer to procedure SAV00198.

-7.1.2 Front Crest

-Use a Chix cloth and anti-silicone to clean the surface where the crest will be applied.
+- 7.1.2 Front Crest - \ Use a Chix cloth and anti-silicone to clean the surface where the crest will be applied.